Jordan River, where Jesus was baptized, is now just a trickle | World

 When it arrives at the baptism site, its increasingly scarce waters appear sluggish, an opaque shade of brownish green.

-Its decline is linked to decades of Arab-Israeli conflict and the scramble for precious water in a valley where so many things are contested.
+Its decline is intertwined with decades of Arab-Israeli conflict and the scramble for precious water in a valley where so many things are contested.

 A stretch of the river, for example, was a hostile border between Israel and Jordan when they were at war.
 The watercourse also separates Jordan, to the east, from the Israeli-occupied West Bank, taken by Israel during the 1967 war and sought by the Palestinians to form a state.